DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: DeepMartingale

-Here, we demonstrate the expressivity result of DeepMartingale-that is, it offers a tight upper bound with the size of NN bounded by a polynomial growth rate of $D$ and $\varepsilon$, which theoretically guarantees the ability of DeepMartingale to overcome the curse of dimensionality.
-To establish our theory, we first purpose a random NN (RanNN) framework under an infinite-width setup with RKBS treatment to ensure the generality of the theory.
-This framework can be seen as a multilayer, infinite-width extension of the RNN architecture in \cite{GononRandomNN23}.
-Next, we prove the expressivity of the value function approximation under structural conditions with the RanNN.
-Using the value-function approximation, we construct a ``deep integrand.''
-Under these strong structural conditions, we are able to prove the expressivity of DeepMartingale.
-The strengthened structural conditions are not restrictive, as they are satisfied by many practical models, including affine It\^o processes.
+Here, we establish the expressivity result of \textit{DeepMartingale}, namely that it yields a tight dual upper bound while the NN size grows at most polynomially in $d$ and $\varepsilon$.
+This provides a theoretical guarantee that \textit{DeepMartingale} can overcome the curse of dimensionality.
+Therefore, expressivity in our setting directly translates into scalability.
+This observation also motivates our numerical estimation of a dimension scaling law, which we then use to scale the network architecture and the training setup in the deep learning-based numerical computations (see Section~\ref{sec:Implement}).
+To develop the theory, we first introduce a random neural network (RanNN) framework in an infinite-width setting with an RKBS treatment, which ensures both generality and a mathematically well-posed parameter space.
+This framework can be viewed as a multilayer, infinite-width extension of the random NN architecture proposed in \citep{GononRandomNN23}.
+We then prove an expressivity result for value function approximation under structural conditions using RanNN.
+Based on such value-function approximation, we construct a ``deep integrand'', equivalently a ``deep delta hedge''.
+Under strengthened structural conditions, we further derive the expressivity of \textit{DeepMartingale}.
+These strengthened conditions are not restrictive, as they are satisfied by many practical models; see Subsection~\ref{subsubsec:affine_ito} and Remark~\ref{rem:discussion_of_expression_rate_model} for discussions.